Telefonica/latch-sdk-python/README.md

 * Read API documentation (https://latch.telefonica.com/www/developers/doc_api).

 * To get the "Application ID" and "Secret", (fundamental values for integrating Latch in any application), it’s necessary to register a developer account in Latch's website: https://latch.telefonica.com.
-On the upper right side, click on "Developer area".
+On the upper right side, click on "Developer area"

 #### USING THE SDK IN PYTHON ####